 Lenticule Extraction is the latest advancement of laser vision correction and SMILE has been available since 2011.
 The technique is known and recognized by medical trade associations related to refractive laser eye surgeries.

-The popularity of SMILE continues to grow, and over 1,800 surgeons have already successfully treated more than 3 million eyes.
+The popularity of SMILE continues to grow, and over 2,500 surgeons have already successfully treated millions of eyes.

 Is SMILE a proven application?